Secondary Transition/North Haven Transition Partnership (NHTP)

 · Increased functional academic skills, which support independence, in reading, writing, and math

-Staffing: There is one Special Education Teacher/Transition Specialist and Job/Educational Coaches who are the primary support for our young adults in the community.
-Related services such as social work and speech-language services come into the program to provide our young adults with those services per their IEP.
+Staffing: There is one Special Education Teacher and Job Coaches who are the primary support for our young adults in the community.
+Related services provide services per student Individualized Educational Plan.
+A social language group is conducted weekly by the speech therapist and social worker to strengthen student's communication skills.